nilinswap/threesix/README.md

 ## hooks?

+1. finish scene-graph tutorial follow
-1. create a shelf.
+2. create a shelf.
-2. export it to an obj
+3. export it to an obj
-3. import an obj
+4. import an obj

 ## points